jweber94/raspberry_pi_led_lamp_driver/theory/README.md

     - Another example how we can implement device drivers based on kernel frameworks is [14] and its continuing blog posts with the _nintendo nunchunk_ controller.
 Here, the already existing i2c interface of the beaglebone black is used to implement another hardware driver that implements the Linux Input Subsystem [14] [15]

 ### Kernel Build System and Macros
++ The kernel build system that is used to build the kernel itself and that is needed to build the self developed and/or out-of-tree kernel modules is called ***KBuild*** (more information, see section _The KBuild build system_)
 + A valid char driver implements at least the module initialization and the module exit/deletion callback.
 These callbacks need to be passed to the `module_init(fcn_ptr)` and `module_exit(fcn_ptr)` functions of the kernel that are defined within `#include <linux/module.h>` [16]
     - The functions needs to add a `__init` macro from [17], which describes their function signature [18]
         * This macro makes the kernel use less memory since it knows that these functions just one time executed (when the module is initialized and is exited).
 Therefore it can free their memory after their invokation!